Spartronics4915/developers_handbook/java_lessons/4_if_statment.md

 }
 ```

 This is because `String` is not a primitive, and we're not comparing the values of those two strings.
 Instead, you should call a method on those strings: `equals`.
-You can, for example, call `foo.equals("foo");", and that would return true.
+You can, for example, call `foo.equals("foo");"`, and that would return true.
 If we want to make the example work, we would do the following:

 ```java
 String foo = "foo";